 Lightning Talk: Netops on Mastodon

 Yours truly, in attempts to pitch Mastodon, provided some nudges to help get more netops onto Mastodon.
 I provided a short list of relevant server instances that may be well suited for netops, a word cloud of some well known netops I follow, and a link to an online form that is helping to build a “bootstrapping” list of net and sec ops/research people that are on Mastodon, making it easier to find one another.
-I thought I’d get a few naysayers, but all chat and follow I got was positive, suggesting that it is becoming the preferred social media platform for the community already.
+I thought I’d get a few naysayers, but all chat and follow up I got was positive, suggesting that it is becoming the preferred social media platform for the community already.

 World Cup 2022 - Analysis of the impact on the Internet traffic and utilization